joyboy67/isotop/README.md

 isotop
 ==========
-Une OpenBSD facilitante pour découvrir.
+An OpenBSD easier to discover

 Installation
 ------------